 Rhombus Energy Solutions Inc., a San Diego-based energy technology company, said that it raised $2.8 million in Series A funding.

-According to Rhombus, recent funding was led by Golden Regent Electronics, a private, Hong Kong-based company and new strategic partner of Rhombus, and investor Philip Munger.
+According to Rhombus, recent funding was led by Golden Regent Electronics, a private, Hong Kong-based company and new strategic partner of Rhombus and investor Philip Munger.

-Rhombus, which develops high-efficiency power conversion and energy management systems for energy storage, alternative energy, vehicle charging, micro-grid and test equipment applications, said it will use the funds to accelerate its product roadmap and to acquire additional assets to meet its strategic plan.
+Rhombus, which develops high-efficiency power conversion and energy management systems for energy storage, alternative energy, vehicle charging, micro-grid and test equipment applications, said it will use these funds to accelerate its product roadmap and to acquire additional assets to meet its strategic plan.